Karthikeyan8296/VLSI-EXP-1/README.md

 EXP.NO: 1

+DATE: 13/02/2024

 SIMULATION AND IMPLEMENTATION OF LOGIC GATES AND 4 BIT ADDER & SUBTRACTOR

 AIM: To simulate and synthesis Logic Gates, Adders and Subtractor using VIVADO